rice-crc/voyages/voyages/apps/past/remaining_past_maps_work.md

 need stable m2m relations added to the language_group --> moderncountry

-* waiting on philip & david for these
+* ~~waiting on philip & david for these~~
-* & domingos for proper integration of language_group into the search bar
+* waiting on domingos for proper integration of language_group into the search bar

 ## 3. handle mapping for overlapping nodes

 * some language groups & even ports have the exact same lat/long, out to 7 decimal places
 * I could make marker clustering to differentiate these (and may have to for #2 above...) but I think at base this is a data problem. if we're mapping with that kind of precision, then why do 5-ish Yoruba language groups have the exact same location?

+## 4. translation

+* need to integrate the terms used in the map into the django po's

-## 4. more interactivity?
+## 5. more interactivity?

 * zoom to fit
 	* click on a region, it zooms you in to the bounds of the constituent ports